titipata/penn-events-calendar/README.md

 By default, this will concurrently run Gatsby frontend site at port `8000`, hug API backend at port `8888`,  and ElasticSearch at port `9200`.
 For deployment, use `npm run deploy` instead.
 This will run the site at port `9000`.
+See `gatsby_site`, to see how to run on a remote serveer.

 ## Core members